Get to the top of Google with these 5 SEO Content Writing Tips

 Is your SEO Content link worthy?

-In addition, writing for your target market is also about creating content that is ‘link worthy’.
+Also, writing for your target market is also about creating content that is ‘link worthy’.
 Links are one of the strongest ranking signals for search engines in 2016.

 Once you have written your quality piece of content, ask yourself if you believe others would be willing to share it with their network of friends and colleagues.
 That is a pretty good litmus test for quality SEO Content writing.